-Reproductive endocrinology and infertility is an incredibly challenging and fulfilling field that I have not grown tired of in 20-plus years of practice.
-I am very lucky that each day I still wake up eager to go to work.
-I have spent my entire adult life in the field of medicine.
-Even before I was old enough for medical school, I worked as a nursing assistant in such areas as the intensive care unit, burn unit and emergency department.
+Dr. Price considers the subspecialty of reproductive endocrinology and infertility to be an incredibly challenging and fulfilling field, and is "very lucky that each day I still wake up eager to go to work."
+He has spent his entire adult life in the field of medicine.
+Even before he was old enough for medical school, he worked as a nursing assistant in such areas as the intensive care unit, burn unit and emergency department.
+"One of the main reasons that I love this work actually happened the morning that I wrote this — that day, like many days, I got to hold a beautiful three-month-old baby, which came into the world with a little help from the Duke Fertility Center."

 - MD, University of North Carolina–Chapel Hill School of Medicine, 1984

-- Obstetrics-Gynecology, University of North Carolina Hospitals, 1989
+- Residency in Obstetrics-Gynecology, University of North Carolina Hospitals, 1989

-- Reproductive Endocrinology, University of Texas Southwestern Medical Center, 1991
+- Fellowship in Reproductive Endocrinology, University of Texas Southwestern Medical Center, 1991